How to handle NDK crashes

 Conclusion

-In this post, you saw how to handle native crashes when using PSPDFKit for Android.
-If you have more questions about native crash handling, feel free to contact us on support, and we’ll be happy to help.
+In this post, you saw how to handle native crashes when using Nutrient Android SDK.
+If you have more questions about native crash handling, feel free to contact us on Support, and we’ll be happy to help.

 Julius joined Nutrient in 2021 as an Android engineer and is now the Cross-Platform Team Lead.
 He has a passion for exploring new technologies and solving everyday problems.
 His daily tools are Dart and Flutter, which he finds fascinating.
 Outside of work, he enjoys movies, running, and weightlifting.